HL7/cql/input/pages/03-developersguide.md

       }
 ```

-In this query, the same logic defined by the [.id]#dailyDose# expression can be reused multiple times in the where clause, avoiding the need to repeat the calculation and making the intended meaning of the logic much more clear.
+In this query, the same logic defined by the <span class="id">dailyDose</span> expression can be reused multiple times in the where clause, avoiding the need to repeat the calculation and making the intended meaning of the logic much more clear.

-Note also the ability to reference a previously defined let in the same scope, as in the use of [.id]#adjustedDoseQuantity# in the definition of [.id]#dailyDose#.
+Note also the ability to reference a previously defined let in the same scope, as in the use of <span class="id">adjustedDoseQuantity</span> in the definition of <span class="id">dailyDose</span>.

 ## Multi-Source Queries